metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 /**
  * Finally the client receives the result.
  *
- * The result has a shape defined by the backend ...
+ * The result has a shape defined by the backend
- * ... which can be either too few or too many ...
- * ... for the client's need.
  *
  * In REST the client is tightly coupled to the backend.
  */